 Most court records in South Carolina will be available to the general public.
 Some records may be accessed online, and others can be obtained in person from the Court Clerk of the courthouse where the event took place.
 However, as with many other states, sealed, expunged, and juvenile records will not be available.
 Additionally, federal laws mandate that things like children’s names, home addresses, social security numbers, tax IDs, banking information and corporate trade secrets, along with other security information or personal identifiers be removed from records before they are made public.

 Did you know you can use the Infotracer tool to easily search for South Carolina court records in minutes?
-Access thousands of court cases in South Carolina from the entire state, including Greenville County, Richland County, and Charleston County.
+Access thousands of court cases from the entire state, including Greenville County, Richland County, and Charleston County.
 According to the Freedom of Information Act S.C.
-Code Ann. §30-4-10 to 30-4-55, Infotracer’s extensive database includes South Carolina criminal court records, civil cases, family court issues like divorce, probate matters, bankruptcies and more.
+Code Ann. §30-4-10 to 30-4-55, Infotracer’s extensive database includes SC criminal court records, civil cases, family court issues like divorce, probate matters, bankruptcies and more.

 You can perform a court records search anytime day or night without reason and without asking permission.
 Most court records are legally available except for juvenile records and other court-ordered sealed files.

-Using a South Carolina state court records search by name, you can get free instant access to South Carolina court records from most courts in the state.
-Infotracer is the best way to lookup cases online from South Carolina circuit courts, family courts, magistrate courts, probate courts, municipal courts and also masters-in-equity courts in all 16 judicial circuits.
+Using a state court records search by name, you can get free instant access to South Carolina court records from most courts in the state.
+Infotracer is the best way to lookup cases online from SC circuit courts, family courts, magistrate courts, probate courts, municipal courts and also masters-in-equity courts in all 16 judicial circuits.

 In 2012, the South Carolina courts received 365,236 filings.
 In 2016, the number of filings increased by 227.1% and counted 1,194,791 filings and had 1,195,784 outgoing cases

 Domestic relations caseload of South Carolina at year end of 2015 has increased by 1.3% compared to the last 4 years.